willp240/antinullh/HOWTO.md

 <h4>plotFixedOscDist</h4>

 This script will loop over all entries in the output `TTree` from `makeFixedOscTree`, and find the fit with the minimum best LLH.
-It then goes to the directory of that fit, and plots the distributions saved in the `scaled_dists` directory.
+It then goes to the directory of that fit, and plots the distributions saved in the `postfit_dists` directory.
 The distributions plotted are the data, the total MC (sum of all scaled PDFs with systematics applied), and each individual PDF scaled (without systematics applied).
 Also saved is a similar plot but with PDFs grouped together.
 For both plots, a panel showing the ratio of the total MC postfit prediction to the data is plotted below the main histogram.

 Canvases are saved in both `.root` and `.pdf` files, in the top level output directory of the set of fits.
 You can run it with: